Xqhare/Mawu/README.md

 Ordering of arrays is kept the same as in the JSON file.

 #### Numbers
 `Infinity` and `NaN` are explicitly not part of the rfc8259 standard, but are implemented in some parsers.
-Mawu does not support them at all, and any `NaN` or `Infinity` encountered will error.Should you pass in a string into `MawuValue::from` like "1.0e500000" instead of a float with Infinity (or NaN), you will be returned a `MawuValue::None`.
+Mawu does not support them at all, and any `NaN` or `Infinity` encountered will error.
+Should you pass in a string into `MawuValue::from` like "1.0e500000" instead of a float with Infinity (or NaN), you will be returned a `MawuValue::None`.
 If you want or need to use `NaN` or `Infinity` in your code, you can always just cast them to strings.

 The rfc8259 doesn't set any limits on the range and precision of numbers, but recommends the implementation of `IEEE 754 binary64`.
 Because of this recommendation, Mawu supports only 64-bit systems, and all numbers parsed by Mawu are returned in a `_64` type.